Cubital Tunnel Syndrome

 Nerve conduction test.
 A test to determine how fast signals travel down a nerve to detect a compression or constriction.

 Electromyogram (EMG).
 A test to evaluate nerve and muscle function; a test of the forearm muscles controlled by the ulnar nerve.
 If the muscles do not function properly, this may indicate that the ulnar nerve is not functioning properly.

 Specific treatment for cubital tunnel syndrome will be determined by your doctor based on:

 Extent of the condition

 Your tolerance for specific medications, procedures, or therapies

 The most effective treatment for cubital tunnel syndrome is the cessation of activity that is causing the problem.
 Treatment may include:

-Reducing or ceasing any activity, such as bending, that aggravates the condition
+Reducing or ceasing any activity, such as anything that involves bending the elbow.

 A splint or foam elbow pad worn at night (to limit movement and reduce irritation)